How To Take Care Of Your Compression Apparel

 Although compression garments can really boost physical health, maintenance can be a little tricky when it comes to handling the delicate and intricate fabric.
-Good news is we have some tips for you to keep your compression apparel looking and feeling fresh.
+The good news is we have some tips for you to keep your compression apparel looking and feeling fresh.

-There are some key things to remember when washing your compression garment.
-It is recommended to hand wash your compression garments with a mild soap detergent.
-Do NOT use any fabric softener, bleach or chlorine solution on the garment as it can affect the elasticity negatively.
-Machine washing your compression garments is acceptable as well, but make sure to take extra precautions like putting the garment in a mesh washing bag before running the wash cycle for extra protection.
-Use warm water to preserve the garments' elasticity.
-The compression garment can be air- or machine-dried, under the low heat or delicate setting.
+Do NOT use any fabric softener, bleach or chlorine solution for compression garments as it can negatively affect the elasticity of the fabric.
+Machine washing your compression garments is also acceptable as long as you make sure to take extra precautions from the machine cycle, like putting them in a mesh washing bag for extra protection.

 Disclaimer: This article should not be construed as medical advice.
 Please contact a licensed physician for a proper diagnosis of your specific case.